MongoHQ/newrelic-mongodb-agent/README.md

 Ruby and Ruby Gems.
 If you have this knowledge, and feel that you breezed through the installation, please consider writing a tutorial for others.
-If you are lacking knowledge on the Ruby and Ruby gems configuration, please post questions to the Issues second of the project, and we will help as quickly as possible.
+If you are lacking knowledge on the Ruby and Ruby gems configuration, please post questions to the Issues section of the project, and we will help as quickly as possible.

 ## Metrics